 Repairing drywall is hopefully something you won’t have to do.
 Unfortunately, removing wood panels can often damage the underlying material and for many builds, this means drywall.
 For smaller jobs, you may just be able to get by with spackling a few holes.

-For more involved work like large cracks, big dents, and ripped drywall beads, expect to pay skilled labor $50 to $75 per square foot to repair.
+For more involved work like large cracks, big dents, and ripped drywall beads, hiring a pro to repair drywall costs $50 to $75 per square foot to repair.
 For this reason, any significant drywall damage might actually be more time and cost-efficient to remove it completely and reinstall.

 Whether or not you DIY this project or hire a pro will largely depend on how involved the removal process is.
-If you have simple wooden slats nailed into a solid wall underneath, you may not need to hire a pro as you could—with a pry bar—do it yourself.
+If you have simple wooden slats nailed into a solid wall underneath, you may not need to hire a pro because you could do it yourself with a prybar.

-On the flip side, if you remove your first panel and notice it uses both an adhesive and fasteners to attach itself to a wall that’s already damaged, you should hire a local, professional handyperson.
-Consider that the true cost of the project is in the money you spend offset by the money saved by avoiding additional damage.
+On the flip side, if you remove your first panel and notice it uses both an adhesive and fasteners to attach itself to a wall that’s already damaged, you should hire a local professional handyperson.
+Hiring a pro ensures that any unforeseen damage is handled expertly, plus you don’t have to waste your nights and weekends on a tricky and labor-intensive project.

 Removing wood paneling can be exceptionally easy or extremely difficult and delicate work.
 It comes down to two things: how the paneling was affixed to the wall, and the shape and material of the wall underneath.
 Adhesive paneling is difficult because it often damages the underlying wall, necessitating expensive repairs.